Call

 Day 6 Cruising

 Days at sea are the perfect chance to relax, unwind and do whatever takes your fancy.
-So whether you head to the gym, visit the spa, search for whales from the deck, read a chapter or two, or simply top up your tan, these blue sea days are the perfect balance to the green days spent exploring on land.
+So whether that is going to the gym, trying to spot a whale from the deck, reading a chapter or two, or simply topping up your tan, these blue sea days are the perfect balance to the green days spent exploring on land.

 Meals included: Breakfast; Lunch; Dinner